PrestaShop vs WordPress

 Since WooCommerce is built on WP, it has all the basic SEO and marketing functionality integrated.
 Therefore, the titles and metadata are automatically generated.
 Moreover, you can download the necessary SEO plugins from the app market (e.g. Yoast).

-PrestaShop offers users the possibility to create URL rewrites, meta titles, and descriptions to improve the SEO rankings of the online store.
+When comparing PrestaShop to WooCommerce, PrestaShop offers users the possibility to create URL rewrites, meta titles, and descriptions to improve the SEO rankings of the online store.
 It is also possible to display the physical stores on Google Maps by setting up the internal search engine.
+Ensuring smooth transitions for these elements is key; consider our advanced SEO migration options.

 PrestaShop or WordPress: Which platform is easier to use?